wpzoom/Social-Icons-Widget-by-WPZOOM/readme.txt

 == Changelog ==

+= 4.2.1 =
+* Multiple fixes and improvements when converting legacy widgets to blocks
+* Improvements to icon styles in the Social Icons Block

 = 4.2.0 =
 * Fixed compatibility issues with WordPress 5.8
 * Added warning notice to widgets block-based page.
 Please make sure you've read the message before doing some changes to widgets!